Magnetic Particle Inspection-MPI

 The magnetisation may be produced by any of the following methods:

-- a) applying a permanent or electro-magnet to the surface (magnetic flow);
+a) applying a permanent or electro-magnet to the surface (magnetic flow);

-- b) passing a large current through the specimen, or locally by means of current prods (current flow);
+b) passing a large current through the specimen, or locally by means of current prods (current flow);

-- c) putting the specimen inside a current-carrying coil, or forming a coil around the specimen;
+c) putting the specimen inside a current-carrying coil, or forming a coil around the specimen;

-- d) making the specimen the secondary loop of a transformer – (induced current) – suitable for ring-shaped specimens;
+d) making the specimen the secondary loop of a transformer – (induced current) – suitable for ring-shaped specimens;

-- e) placing a current-carrying coil or loop close to the specimen surface;
+e) placing a current-carrying coil or loop close to the specimen surface;

-- f) threading a current-carrying bar through a hollow specimen.
+f) threading a current-carrying bar through a hollow specimen.

-The electric current used may be DC or AC of any waveform, but the current required to produce adequate magnetisation depends on the waveform of the supply, the magnetisation method used, and the material of the specimen.
+The electric current used may be DC or AC of any waveform, but the current required to produce adequate magnetisation depends on the waveform of the supply, the magnetization method used, and the material of the specimen.
 It is most important to ensure that the current used is correct for the specimen size and shape and also that the direction of the magnetic flux produced is suitable for the cracks expected.

 By using a combination of two magnetic fields, a swinging or rotating magnetic flux can be produced, which will detect a crack in any orientation.